szilard/GBM-tune/README.md

 ![](2-train_test_1each/fig-100K-1000-AUCcorr.png)

-With these many trials the best model is a bit overfit to the training set and it is not the best model on the test set.
+With these many trials the best model (cross-validation) is a bit overfit to the training set and it is not the best model on the test set.

 Trials  |  eval AUC      |  test AUC     |
 --------|----------------|---------------|